onnx/onnx/README.md

 ## Common Errors
-* Note that the `import onnx` command does not work from the source checkout directory; in this case you'll see `ModuleNotFoundError: No module named 'onnx.onnx_cpp2py_export'`.
+* Note: the `import onnx` command does not work from the source checkout directory; in this case you'll see `ModuleNotFoundError: No module named 'onnx.onnx_cpp2py_export'`.
 Change into another directory to fix this error.

 * Building ONNX on Ubuntu works well, but on CentOS/RHEL and other ManyLinux systems, you might need to open the [CMakeLists file][CMakeLists] and replace all instances of `/lib` with `/lib64`.